MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/faq-add-delete-users.md

 	*	The extension was uninstalled.
 Users can reinstall the extension by visiting the extension page in the [Marketplace](https://marketplace.visualstudio.com).

 	*	If the extension is a paid extension, the Azure subscription used for billing might be unlinked from your organization or might no longer be active.
-Learn more about [linking your organization](../../billing/set-up-billing-for-your-organization-vs.md) to check payment details.
+Learn more about [linking your organization](../../billing/set-up-billing-for-your-organization-vs.md) or visit the [Azure portal](https://account.windowsazure.com/subscriptions) to check payment details.

-## Azure Active Directory and your organization
+### Azure Active Directory and your organization

 <a name="AddUserDirectory"></a>

-### Q: Why do I have to add users to a directory?
+#### Q: Why do I have to add users to a directory?

 A: Your organization authenticates users and controls access through Azure Active Directory (Azure AD).
 All users must be directory members to get access.